filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled if there is a need to run Valgrind tool on the application linked against mesa libraries.

 ### vdpau
 This feature only works for one of the `r300`, `r600`, `radeonsi` and `nouveau` Gallium3D driver and therefore requires the `gallium` flag to be enabled.
-Pass the `-Dgallium-vdpau=true` option to the meson build command.
+Pass the `-Dgallium-vdpau=enabled` option to the meson build command.
 Enable support for VDPAU (Video Decode and Presentation API) via the `libvdpau` library to access video decoding acceleration and presentation hardware present in modern GPUs.
 Support accelerated encoding and decoding of the MPEG-1, MPEG-2, MPEG-4 part 2, H.264, VC-1 and DivX video codecs.

 It is recommended to enable this flag if there is a need to deal with video files encoding and decoding using a compatible GPU, e.g. Nvidia with Nouveau driver.